Updated: Jan 9

 “Screen Time” is a huge topic of discussion and often times a sore point for families these days.
 Most parents aren't sure how to approach this because there is an endless amount of contradiction in terms of what is considered best practice.
 On one side, "experts" tell us that screens basically rot the brain, while "experts" on the other side of the argument call for as much screen time as we can give our kids to prepare for the future.
-Now that we are faced with a situation in which we will need to facilitate learning from home on a large scale for an indefinite amount of time, I wanted to provide a snapshot of the ways in which I manage screen time with my son at home.
+Now that we are immersed in a situation in which we will need to facilitate learning from home on a large scale for an indefinite amount of time, I wanted to provide a snapshot of some of the ways in which you can manage screen time in an educational and cognitive context.

 Just like there are no true widespread rules for everyone regarding nutrition (since we are all biochemically individual) there are no hard and fast rules for how kids learn best or for educational levers like screen time because every learner is also unique.
 Screen time can be divided into a variety of categories but let’s just use production and consumption time as our primary foci.
 I find that parents typically try to limit consumption time and promote production time but sometimes the line between the two can be blurred.
 YouTube and Netflix, for example, have replaced television watching to a large extent these days, and that can actually be beneficial (Below I am including the steps to enter into the back end of the Netflix database to build a library of shows and documentaries that you think could be valuable on the consumption side for the kids...and yourself).
 Let's start with a general look at some of the ways the kids consume media first.